AndrewPatsi/CrossDomainLSDomainOne/README.md

 # CrossDomainLSDomainOne
-Domain one for cross domain local storage
+Domain one of cross domain local storage